 Does Vietnam have the same sign language as the United States?

-Deaf Vietnamese discuss the future of Vietnamese sign language, but it remains to be seen whether the localized sign languages will one day merge, or become more unified.
+There is discussion about the future of Vietnamese sign language, but it remains to be seen whether the localized sign languages will one day merge or become more unified.

 How many deaf people are there in Vietnam?